MileHacker Logo

 • Most downtown core and tourist areas are generally safe.

-• Monitor local weather forecasts for natural disaster risks.
+• Monitor local weather forecasts for potential for natural disasters.

 Travel Insurance & Emergency Contacts

-Travel insurance is highly recommended for all visitors.
+We highly recommend travel insurance for all visitors.
 It covers medical emergencies, trip disruption, lost luggage, and other unforeseen events.
 Ensure your policy covers emergency medical evacuation.
-Review policy details carefully to understand coverage limits and exclusions.
+Review policy details attentively to understand coverage limits and exclusions.

 Emergency Services